Maybe this is a regional thing but I’ve always called it the US

 I refer to it as “the US”, but refer to myself as an “American.”

 I’m a US citizen and lived there most of my life but refuse to call myself American.
 I’d rather call myself after my home state or country of birth, but saying you’re from the US is an embarrassment.
-That country never did anything for me anyways, I spent my life fighting it
+That country never did anything for me anyways, I spent my life fighting against it

 I no longer live in the US